Aziz Khan Mokri: Legacy and assessment

-Aziz Khan was survived by three sons, whom he had with one of the daughters of Amir Kabir.
+Aziz Khan was survived by three sons, whom he had with a daughter of Amir Kabir.
 One of Aziz Khan's sons, Sayf al-Din Khan (died 1891/2), became the leader of the Mokris and also served as the governor of Savojbolagh multiple times.
 He was succeeded by his son Hossein Khan, who was killed during an Ottoman attack on Savojbolag in 1914.
-The Chahar-rah-e Aziz Khan square in the neighborhood of the Arg at Tehran is named after Aziz Khan, as it was part of his residence.
+The Chahar-rah-e Aziz Khan square in the Arg neighbourhood in Tehran is named after Aziz Khan, as it was part of his residence.

-The English orientalist and diplomat Edward Eastwick, who saw Aziz Khan in Tabriz in 1860 September, recounts him as "a large brawny man, with bloodshot eyes, and inflamed features... he had lately walled up fourteen robbers, two of them with their heads downward, and so left them to perish."
+The English orientalist and diplomat Edward Eastwick, who saw Aziz Khan in Tabriz in September of 1860, recounts him as "a large brawny man, with bloodshot eyes, and inflamed features... he had lately walled up fourteen robbers, two of them with their heads downward, and so left them to perish".

 The contemporary Iranian historian and geographer Mirza Ja'far Haqayeqnegar Khormuji (died 1883) commended Aziz Khan for his "sense of justice and chivalrous qualities".